josh-works/josh-works.github.io/_posts/2025-02-06-on-hitting-and-the-concept-of-spanking.md

 I ran into an astonishing level of evasion around this.

-To make a point about the association between discipline and punishment and rules, and how punishment is really just physical assault, I said "if I find that you hit, after having heard this unambiguous statement to the contrary, I will arrange a meeting between us, and I will 'give' you a spanking, for your disobedience."
+To make a point about the association between discipline and punishment and rules, and how punishment is really just physical assault, I said:

+> if I find that you have hit eden, after having heard this unambiguous statement assessing the wrongness of that act, shall I arrange a meeting between us, where I will 'give' you a spanking, for your "disobedience"?

+For the note, this is why violence begets more violence.
+I despise violence, force, coercion, and yet, when dealing with someone who interacts with the world nearly exclusively through coercion and violence, one finds coercion and violence emrging from the woodwork around them.
+I recognize that I could perhaps act more 'healed' towards them and treat them as simply the confused, wayward, supremacist, aged, violence-using colonizing european-americans that they are, rather than holding onto a specific vindictiveness towards them.
+Alas.

-I don't think they'll ever try to hit Eden, and if they did, the psychological damage to her would be much less than it would be to me, so i'm not worried either way.
+I don't think they'll ever try to hit Eden, and if they did, the psychological damage to her would be much less than it was for me, to be hit (repeatedly, by them), so i'm not overly concerned.
 So much of the real harm of 'spanking' is that it's one's caretaker who is saying 'i love you' and hitting and humiliating you is evidence of that love.

 My mom hit me many times, always saying "this is because you disobeyed me, and thus God, and the wages of sin is death, so be thankful i'm only causing you a little death, instead of a big death, to teach you to be obedient.".

 Eden knows:

 > Anyone who loves someone else wouldn't want to coerce and overwhelm them.
-They couldn't hit them, and if an adult ever hits a child, they certainly do not love that child, probably never did, _and_ are likely incapable of experiencing love.
+They wouldn't hit them, and if an adult ever hits a child, that adult certainly does not love that child, probably never did, _and_ are likely incapable of experiencing love.

-So, she knows I view my father as dangerous, and that he hits kids, and has sexually assaulted children in the past, and then lies to kids about why he does it.
-She knows it's insanely hurtful to be willingly tortured by someone else, so if for whatever reason one of my parents or anyone else decided to assault her, she could experience it as simple assault, and not as a perverted expression of love.
-She also is _extremely_ quick to say when she doesn't like something, and this instinct alone will accomplish a lot of providing for her own safety.
+So, she knows I view my father/her grandfather as dangerous, that he hits kids, and has sexually assaulted children in the past, and then lies to kids about why he does it.

+She knows it's insanely hurtful to be willingly tortured by someone else, so if for whatever reason one of my parents or anyone else decided to assault her ('spank' her), she would hopefully experience it as "simple" assault, and not as a perverted expression of love.
+She also is _extremely_ quick to say and move and clock when she doesn't like something, and this instinct will accomplish a lot of providing for her own safety.

 The repeated, hopeless, helplessness of adults hitting kids at home over and over for any certain expression does a lot of damage, too.
-Eden gets to know what it's like to exist in an environment where 'punishment' is a strange concept that emotionally immature people rely upon to coerce the people in their life they construe themselves as deserving to coerce.
+Eden gets to know what it's like to exist in an environment where 'punishment' is a strange concept that some emotionally immature people use to coerce the people in their life they construe themselves as deserving to coerce.

 All the way up until I was at least 31 or 32, I would have said I thought my parents loved me, even though I also knew hitting children was wildly inappropriate.
-I was willing to 'give them a pass', because I wanted to believe I had a family.
+I 'gave them a pass', because I wanted to believe I had a family, and it was more useful to pretend that things were good than to fully appreciate how disruptive it is to trust and intimacy to inject physical and emotional assaults, mixed with an overwhelming power dynamic.
+They freely withdrew warmth and affection to extinguish unwanted or unfamiliar behaviors, and would use emotional warmth/acceptance as a reward when they saw things they liked.

 ## A quick map of what we are covering